MayoToyota/testcapstone/README.md

 A. Top down

 Company make a brief idea to see how employees think about it and how many people are interested in to join.
-Company ideas pop up on Main page and people can select "join"/"watching"/"comment"/"no interest" etc. (probably showing profile name is only option).
+Ideas pop up on Main page and people can select "join"/"watching"/"comment"/"no interest" etc. (probably actual name is only option).
 Calculate the number of each reaction.
 Make a cashflow?

 B. Bottom Up

 Employees can build their own business within company.
-The ideas appear on Main page, and people can select "join"/"watching"/"comment"/"no interest" etc..
+Ideas pop up on Main page, and people can select "join"/"watching"/"comment"/"no interest" etc..
+Manage with "#" or key word.
 Auto calculate for cashflow.